Billikens in the Pros

 Kyle Patterson – A former Atlantic 10 Conference Player of the Year, Patterson was acquired by the Los Angeles Galaxy in the fourth round of the MLS SuperDraft in 2009.
 He picked up an assist on a Landon Donovan goal against D.C.
 United early in the 2009 season.

 Mark Santel – A three-time Billiken All-American, Santel made numerous appearances on the U.S. National Team roster.
 He was traded from Dallas to Kansas City prior to the 2001 season and retired at the conclusion of that campaign.
 He had been a mainstay on the Burn roster from 1996-2000 and played virtually every position except keeper.
-Santel is currently an assistant coach for SLU men’s soccer.
+Santel served as an assistant coach for SLU men’s soccer, and currently works in private business in St. Louis.

 Dipsy Selolwane – A 2001 All-American and Hermann Trophy finalist, Selolwane played in Denmark’s first division before signing with Chicago late in the 2002 season.
 He was traded to Real Salt Lake prior to the 2005 season.
 He is a standout on Botswana’s National Team.
 Selolwane signed with Ajax Cape Town in 2008 of the South African Premier Soccer League.